gitlabhq/gitlabhq/doc/api/merge_requests.md

 If the operation is successful, 200 and the updated merge request is returned.
 If an error occurs, an error number and a message explaining the reason is returned.

-## Delete a MR
+## Delete a merge request

-Soft deletes a merge request.
-For admins and owners only.
+Only for admins and project owners.
+Soft deletes the merge request in question.
+If the operation is successful, a status code of `200` is returned.
+Any the case you cannot destroy this merge request, or it is not present, code `404` is given.

 ```
 DELETE /projects/:id/merge_requests/:merge_request_id